 The billing office staff work locally at Workplace Health and is separate from the hospital billing functions.
 We can easily and competently answer your questions regarding any bill you receive.

-To schedule an appointment, obtain medical records or ask a clinical question, please call:
+To schedule an appointment, obtain medical records, ask a clinical question or get more information about Workplace Health programs and services for employers, please call: